 Teleological freedom is a synthesis of these three

 All of this brings us to an ancient concept of freedom that beautifully synthesizes all three of these concepts into a more coherent whole.
 That is teleological freedom, or the “freedom of ends.”
 A very closely related term is “intellectual freedom”, although here I choose the language of teleology because I don’t mean to imply a particular conclusion to medieval scholastic debates about the primacy of intellect or will.
 My sympathies there are consistently Franciscan, but I don’t intend to delve into that here, except to note that my choice of terminology (teleological, not intellectual) is intended to bracket that conversation and hold it open for another day.

 We can most easily access this idea by thinking in terms of a person who can choose a good and worthy goal (telos) and who then has the capacity to carry it through to completion.
-Here we have choice, capacity and the good all working simply and in harmony together.
+Here we have choice (including adequate understanding, but not reduced to it), capacity and the good all working simply and in harmony together.
 Importantly, this more holistic notion helps address many of the confusions that we encounter with the truncated ideas of freedom, the various points at which they seem to each collapse into unfreedom.

 After all, choosing addiction isn’t freedom.

 And having capacity without choice, and without a good end, is like being an enormous beast pulling a cruel machine.
 Freedom isn’t mere arbitrary capacity, but necessarily brings capacity and good choices together.

 And being a good little boy, without choice or capacity, is being a doormat, not freedom.